kmmiles/provision/README.md

 # provision

-provision scripts and dotfiles for ubuntu and debian
+my provision scripts and dotfiles for ubuntu and debian

 ## about